-No. “Pre” means “before.”
-All pre-requisite classes must be completed with a grade of “C” or higher before a student can be considered for admission to the Program.
-In all first semester DMI classes, the student will be expected to apply knowledge gained in the pre-requisite courses.
+No. All pre-requisite classes must be completed with a grade of “C” or higher before a student can be considered for admission to the Program.

-If I completed a pre-requisite course ten years ago, must I take it again?
+If I completed a pre-requisite course more than seven years ago, must I take it again?

 Yes.
-Pre-requisite classes must be completed within the past seven years.
-Any course completed more than seven years ago must be repeated, with a grade of “C” or higher.
-In all first semester DMI classes, the student will be expected to apply knowledge gained in the pre-requisite courses.
+Pre-requisite classes or volunteering in a radiology department must be completed within the past seven years.
+Any course completed more than seven years ago (with the exception of English) must be repeated, with a grade of “C” or higher.

-How many students are selected for each class?
+How many students are accepted into the DMI Program each semester?